Arthmoor/AFKMud/README.md

 CPU, Memory, and Hard Drive Requirements
 ========================================

 AFKMud is on the large side due to the sheer number of features included.
 You will need to take this into consideration first, before ever even thinking about where to host it.
 Count on somewhere around 30MB in drive space usage once the code is compiled.
-Preliminary results for 64bit systems suggests you'll need almost twice that.
+Preliminary results for 64 bit systems suggests you'll need almost twice that.
 Don't ask us why because we don't know.
 It's probably one of those weird gcc things only GNU knows about.

 RAM usage should expect to hover around 30MB on a moderately sized world.
 This is assuming approximately 9,000 rooms and 3 1000x1000 overland maps.

 CPU usage should hover at or near 0.0% during idle, and around 0.5% during moderate load.
 We don't have any high stress usage figures to offer, but it shouldn't cause you any grief.

+[Note: This was a concern back in 2002, but in 2025, any halfway decent VPS or other server won't even notice these levels of resource use.
+MUDs just aren't that demanding.]

 First Immortal
 ==============